What is an auto signature and how is it used?

 Document templates can automate back-and-forth emails and potentially replace hard copies altogether.
 For example, you might need new clients to sign paperwork during their onboarding process.
 Instead of asking each client to visit your office to sign hard copies, you can offer both convenience and efficiency by switching to online e-signatures.

 Include your automated signature in document templates to save time.
-If you’re new to auto signatures, you can use a PDF manager like Adobe Sign to get started.
+If you’re new to auto signatures, you can use a PDF manager like Acrobat Sign to get started.

 #2: Validate document signatures.